 This is the most important piece of advice we have to give.
 Pay attention to their words, their body language, and their tone of voice.
 Transitioning to college isn’t easy, and talking with them about it won’t be easy, either.

 Before reacting, think about why they’re changing the subject whenever you try to ask them about college or acting so stubborn during that college info session.
 They might be scared, confused, anxious, or insecure—especially during a year like this.
 Things will be easier for them if they know you’ll be there whenever they need you during the process, and one of the best ways for you to demonstrate that is by actively listening to them.

 A great way to help guide your child’s decision is to be honest with them.
 Now, this doesn’t mean saying, “Billy, I realized yesterday that I don’t trust you.
 That’s why I’ve decided to accept our offer of admission to the University of Giraffes.”

 What we mean when we tell you to be honest is to let your child know about any real impossibilities that you’re aware of if you haven’t already.
 Are any of their choices way out of your price range?
 If so, tell them explicitly.
 You can just say, “I know that you’ve been accepted into the University of Monkeys, but I’ve been looking over our finances, and I realize that we can only help you pay $X of the tuition a year.”

-If they have their heart set on the school, they will have to plan out how they are going to pay for it.
+If they have their heart set on the school, they’ll have to plan out how they’re going to pay for it.
 This could be a great opportunity for them to learn about money management.
 To start, you may want to direct them to our guide to paying for college.